MicrosoftDocs/cpp-docs/docs/standard-library/basic-ios-class.md

 ### Return Value

-The flags that are currently specified to thrown an exception for the stream.
+The flags that are currently specified to throw an exception for the stream.

 ### Remarks